top of page

 • The purpose of this book and what it is intended to remind its audience.

-• The very end of the book and the fates of the various soldiers.
+• The fates of the various soldiers.

 The specifics: